cogentcore/cogent/README.md

 # TODO

-* etable toolbar where relevant
+* esc to cancel dialog not working

 * lineno too conservative in not rendering bottom
 * don't render top text, lineno if out of range